AndrewMC1994/Three-Ideas/three-ideas.md

 This web site will be built using web standards ( HTML, CSS and JavaScript).

-I have a good understanding of HTML and CSS and would like use CSS Grid Layout as I was a big fan of it when I utilized it creating my portfolio website however my Javascript skills are not up to par so I feel like this is a good opportunity for me to improve in that area.
+I have a good understanding of HTML and CSS and would like use [CSS Grid Layout](https://css-tricks.com/snippets/css/complete-guide-grid/) as I was a big fan of it when I utilized it creating my portfolio website however my Javascript skills are not up to par so I feel like this is a good opportunity for me to improve in that area.

 Certain features such as the sign/up login and data visualisation charts require further research as I don't have past experience creating them but it will be a great learning opportunity.

-I think this is a good opporunity to challenge myself, so I intend to learn pursue new web design techniques but I would also like to include my love of graphic design and create some illustrations for the website which I could hopefully animate to give the website some interactive visuals.
+I think this is a good opportunity to challenge myself, so I intend to learn pursue new web design techniques but I would also like to include my love of graphic design and create some illustrations for the website which I could hopefully animate to give the website some interactive visuals.

 ### Who’s it for?